psi-4ward/docker-powerdns/README.md

 * Small Alpine based Image
 * MySQL (default), Postgres, SQLite and Bind backend included
+* Automatic migration of database schema (for MySQL, Postgres and SQLite)
 * DNSSEC support optional
 * Automatic database initialization for MySQL, Postgres and SQLite
 * Latest PowerDNS version (if not pls file an issue)